yingshiuan/yingsc/src/content/projects/multi-multi/index.md

 <div class="col-span-6">

-Take notes about vocabulary, conversations, and introductions by saving sights to your list.
-Create personal memos for you to use during the trip
+Personal Notes: Create memos that connect vocabulary, conversations, and phrases to real-life experiences for easy reference during your travels.

 </div>